MILITARY UNIFORMS 5

 Military clothing situation during Winter War

-PICTURE: Fabric cutting hall of State Uniform Factory (Valtion Pukutehdas.
-This factory established in year 1922 and commonly referred with its abbreviation VPU was the de facto the sole Finnish manufacturer of military uniforms before (SA-kuva.fi archive, photo number 40386).
+PICTURE: Fabric cutting hall of State Uniform Factory (Valtion Pukutehdas).
+This factory established in year 1922 and commonly referred with its abbreviation VPU was the de facto the sole Finnish manufacturer of military uniforms before the war.
+Until name-change in late 1930's this uniform factory was known as Armeijan Pukimo (Army Outfitter).
+(SA-kuva.fi photo archive, photo number 40386).
 CLICK THUMBNAIL TO SEE LARGER PIC (136 KB).

 But the appropriations were not the only problem – also the production capacity used for the purpose was much too small.
 The only large-scale uniform manufacturer to which all the orders were placed before the war was Armeijan Pukimo (AP) / Valtion Pukutehdas (VPU) – state-owned factory, which had been created in year 1922 for the specific purpose of manufacturing uniforms.
 The factory simply did not have the production capacity, which would have been needed for such a large-scale production, but the uniform production was apparently not really expanded to other manufacturers until year 1939.

+It is worth noting that the numbers above do not represent the whole truth about Finnish uniform supply situation of that time.
 The clothing supply situation during Winter War (11/1939 – 3/1940) was apparently further complicated not all materials existing in inventory being of proper quality.
 What is known much of the uniforms being acquired by that time had been acquired in size-scale that was based on what suited for conscripts, which proved different from what would have been needed for reservists.
-In other words, the reservists called to fill the ranks of wartime Armed Forces on average tended to need notably larger percentage of their uniforms in larger sizes, than what had been needed for young conscripts.
+In other words, the reservists called in to fill the ranks of wartime Armed Forces on average tended to need notably larger percentage of their uniforms in larger sizes, than what had been needed for young conscripts.
 Another major issue discovered during mobilization was that also too large of a percentage of existing boots was in very small sizes or otherwise in poor shape.

-PICTURE: Even after all possible uniforms had been issued, there still were not enough of them to equip
+PICTURE: Even after all possible military uniforms had been issued, there still were not enough to equip

 all soldiers during Winter War.
-Photograph showing group of soldiers that arrived as reinforcements to battlefield of Kollaa
+This often used photograph shows group of soldiers that arrived as reinforcements to

-in January of 1940.
-Clothing of these soldiers represents what was commonly referred as "uniform m/Cajander".
-Notice
+battlefield of Kollaa in January of 1940.
+Clothing of these soldiers represents what was commonly referred as "uniform

-either leather or felt boots.
-(SA-kuva.fi archive, photo number 3997).
-CLICK THUMBNAIL TO SEE LARGER PIC (156 KB).
+wool overcoats and either leather or felt boots.
+(SA-kuva.fi photo archive, photo number 3997).
+CLICK THUMBNAIL TO SEE LARGER PIC

-PICTURE: Even after all possible uniforms had been issued, there still were not enough of them to equip all soldiers during Winter War.
-Photograph showing group of soldiers that arrived as reinforcements to battlefield of Kollaa in January of 1940.
+PICTURE: Even after all possible military uniforms had been issued, there still were not enough to equip all soldiers during Winter War.
+This often used photograph shows group of soldiers that arrived as reinforcements to battlefield of Kollaa in January of 1940.
 Clothing of these soldiers represents what was commonly referred as "uniform m/Cajander".
 Notice civilian clothes, cockades in civilian hats and few ammunition bandoliers made from canvas.
 But while they are wearing civilian clothing, their clothing seems to be relatively well-suited for winter with various type of fur hats, wool overcoats and either leather or felt boots.
-(SA-kuva.fi archive, photo number 3997).
+(SA-kuva.fi photo archive, photo number 3997).
 CLICK THUMBNAIL TO SEE LARGER PIC (156 KB).

 In an attempt to fix the uniform shortage Finnish textile- and clothing-industries were placed on wartime footing during Winter War and succeeded making a lot for solving the problem.
-During Winter War they either manufactured or acquired about:
+From 7th of September 1939 to 10th of March 1940 they either manufactured or acquired about:

 By end of year 1939 Finnish industry mobilized in manufacturing of military clothing included:

-While the factories were busy manufacturing boots, uniforms, shirts and hats women at home front organized a knitting operation of massive scale to produce other warm accessory clothing necessary for winter warfare, manufacturing knitted wool items such socks, mittens, scarves and tube scarves.
+While the factories were busy manufacturing boots, uniforms, shirts and hats they were not the only one.
+Also women in home front organized a knitting operation of massive scale to produce other warm accessory clothing necessary for winter warfare, manufacturing knitted wool items such socks, mittens, scarves and tube scarves.